webpack-contrib/json-loader/README.md

   <h1>JSON Loader</h1>
 </div>

-**Note: Since webpack v2, JSON files will work by default.
-You might still want to use this if you use a custom file extension.**

 <h2 align="center">Install</h2>

 ```bash
 npm install --save-dev json-loader
 ```

+⚠️ **Note: Since webpack v2, importing of JSON files will work by default.
+You might still want to use this if you use a custom file extension.**

 <h2 align="center">Usage</h2>